What is Esophageal Cancer?

 He added that patients who drank other caffeinated beverages like soda had “a poorer outcome,” and decaf coffee and tea did not produce the same benefits.

-And the Dana-Farber Cancer Institute stated that “Regular consumption of caffeinated coffee may help prevent the return of colon cancer after treatment and improve the chances of a cure.”.
+The Dana-Farber Cancer Institute stated, “Regular consumption of caffeinated coffee may help prevent the return of colon cancer after treatment and improve the chances of a cure.”

 The New York Times reported that colon cancer patients who consumed higher volumes of coffee each day “had a far lower risk of dying or having their cancer return than those who did not drink coffee.”, referring to the same research.
 The study showed promise that “significant benefits” began with two or three daily cups of coffee, and patients who consumed four or more each day “had half the rate of recurrence or death than non-coffee drinkers.”